dennissxz/data-science-handbook/_sources/38-ml-for-graph-data/51-graph-rep-learning.md

 #### Supervised

 After build GNN layers, to train it, we compute loss and do SGD.
-The pipeine is
+The pipeline is

 :::{figure} gnn-training-pipeline
 <img src="../imgs/gnn-training-pipeline.png" width = "50%" alt=""/>

-GNN Training Piepline
+GNN Training Pipeline
 :::

 The prediction heads depend on whether the task is at node-level, edge-level, or graph-level.